MicrosoftDocs/visualstudio-docs/docs/debugger/getting-started-with-the-debugger.md

 |---------|---------|
 |  ![movie camera icon for video](../install/media/video-icon.png "Watch a video")  |    [Watch a video](https://mva.microsoft.com/en-US/training-courses-embed/getting-started-with-visual-studio-2017-17798/Debugger-Feature-tour-of-Visual-studio-2017-sqwiwLD6D_1111787171) on debugging that shows similar steps. |

-Although the demo app is C#, the features are applicable to C++, Visual Basic, JavaScript, and other languages supported by Visual Studio (except where noted).
+Although the demo app is C# and C++, the features are applicable to Visual Basic, JavaScript, and other languages supported by Visual Studio (except where noted).
+The screenshots are in C#.

 In this tutorial, you will: